Growing Cucumbers: The Ultimate Guide To Cucumis Sativus

-Whether used to make pickles, eaten fresh from the garden, or used for their juice, cucumber is a great source of vitamins and micronutrients.
+Whether used to make pickles, eaten fresh from the vegetable garden, or used for their juice, cucumber is a great source of vitamins and micronutrients.
 They’re packed with water and fiber, two things essential to our health.
 And they’re low-calorie, making them a favorite food of the diet-conscious.

-Let’s not forget that the plants themselves are a bright green and will enliven your garden space with a mat of dense, fat leaves.
+Let’s not forget that the plants themselves are a bright green and will enliven your vegetable garden space with a mat of dense, fat leaves.
 Hiding within those vines or bushes can be an abundance of delicious food if you just follow this guide!

 Cucumbers: Quick Care Guide

 |Common Name||Cucumbers, pickling cucumbers, slicing cucumbers, plus a number of variety names|

 |Scientific Name||Cucumis sativus|

 |Fertilizer||Balanced fertilizer or compost|